 And if you’re curious about other ways to simplify living at home, Truehold is here to help.
 Our Sale-Leaseback solution empowers you to age in place without worrying about home maintenance, modifications, or upgrades.
-It also enables you to access 100% of your home equity, which means more cash for smart home tech, new security systems, and more.
+It also enables you to access all of your home equity, which means more cash for smart home tech, new security systems, and more.

 Fill out the form below or call 314-353-9757 to speak with a Truehold Advisor today.